mkelleher921/docs-product/README.md

 ## Product Wiki

-Welcome to our Product wiki.
+Welcome to our Product Wiki.

 Designers and developers are encouraged to contribute to this wiki as needed by opening an issue or pull request.